 Letters of Inquiry

 ECMC Foundation accepts Letters of Inquiry (LOIs) on a rolling basis.
-All LOIs must be submitted through our online system.
+All LOIs must fit within either the priorities of College Success or Career Readiness focus areas.
+LOIs are submitted through our online system.

 LOIs must provide the following: